tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.2 =
-* This release fix the errors that display on the order received page if another payment method is selected.
-Kindly update to this version
+* Add support for Woocommerce 2.2 & automatically redirect the customer to Voguepay to make payment.